Millions of EuroMillions

 Live in the UK?
 Try the Local EuroMillions Two in One Combo

-EuroMillions draws in the UK take place on Tuesday and on Friday.
-Submitting one combination for a single draw will cost you two pounds and you can submit up to 10 slips at a time.
+EuroMillions draws in the UK take place on Tuesday and Friday.
+Submitting one combination for a single draw will cost you two pounds, and you can submit up to 10 slips at a time.

 The approximate odds of winning the EuroMillions jackpot (by having five correct numbers and two correct lucky stars) is one in approximately 116 million.
 If you’re this lucky, you’ll get 32 percent of the common prize fund, plus rollover money from the previous weeks.

 Anyone lucky enough to match five balls and one lucky star (odds of one to approximately 6.5 million) will win an average of 211,000 pounds.
 Having five correct numbers and no lucky stars will lead to approximate winnings of 35,000 pounds.

 Two super draw varieties are also available.
 In both cases, there’s a guaranteed minimum amount.
 If there’s no jackpot winner, the first super draw will have the amount rolled over to the next week.
 In the second version, it will be rolled down to the next prize category.